Get In Touch

 Joyeux Noel to all stevepafford.com patrons and readers.

-Five years ago, on Christmas Day no less, the world lost George Michael – one of the great British songsmiths of the last half-century.
-To mark the anniversary the singer’s tragic death, here’s another excerpt of the original audio tape of a landmark Gay Times interview I conducted with Yog in June 2007.
+To mark the record-breaking feat of Last Christmas becoming the first record to be crowned the festive number one for two years in a row, here’s another excerpt of the original audio tape of a landmark Gay Times interview I conducted with Yog in June 2007.

 I’ve always thought that your whole relationship with Andrew Ridgeley… where you talk about meeting this kid at school who seemed to represent everything you wanted to be: tall, good-looking, popular with girls and whatever.
 And it always seemed like it must have been a crush.